 The S3 shoes have the same properties as the S2 category but also feature an anti-perforation midsole.

-S3 standard safety shoes are a must-have when it comes to safety footwear.
+Safety shoes choose the right pair S3 standard safety shoes are a must-have when it comes to safety footwear.
 The European standard EN 20345 S3 is the most complete and the most used by the majority of professionals because it brings together all the characteristics of the safety standards S1, S1P, and S2 and therefore offers for a similar price a level of protection sometimes higher than the obligations of the job.
-Whether you are a public works worker working outdoors, heating engineer, mover, or material handler, working indoors.
+Whether you are a public works worker working outdoors, a heating engineer, a mover, or a material handler, working indoors.

 S5 Safety Standard